arvindbetrabet/Practical_Statistics_for_Data_Scientists/README.md

 Download R-code from: https://github.com/andrewgbruce/statistics-for-data-scientists

-Download data from (data has been provided in this repository):
+Download data from (data has been provided in this repository too, for completedness):

 Google Drive - https://drive.google.com/drive/folders/0B98qpkK5EJemYnJ1ajA1ZVJwMzg